yarbsemaj/oneiotaTecTest/README.md

 ### Changes
 * Route parameters now supported!
     * Wrap route parameters in parentheses {}.
-    * Access via magic get in the Request class by name.
+    * Access by name via magic get in the Request class.
 * Quick view model implemented as described in the supplied PDF.

 ### Set up